Operator dynamics in Floquet many-body systems: Introduction

-We arrive at the picture outlined in the preceding paragraphs using a combination of analytical and numerical calculations in RFCs with short-range interactions.
-Our analytical results are obtained for the random phase model (RPM) introduced in Ref.~\cite{Chan_Spectral_2018}, which is exactly solvable for $q\to \infty$, while for numerical calculations we use the circuit studied in Ref.~\cite{Garratt_ManyBody_2021}.
+We arrive at the picture outlined in the preceding paragraphs using a combination of analytical and numerical calculations in RFCs with short-range couplings.
+Our analytical results are obtained for the random phase model (RPM) introduced in Ref.~\cite{Chan_Spectral_2018}, which is exactly solvable for $q\to \infty$, while for numerical calculations we use the kicked random field Heisenberg model studied previously in Ref.~\cite{Garratt_ManyBody_2021}.
+In addition, we study numerically several models with a variety of choices of probability distribution for gates, comparing Floquet systems with their counterparts in which gates are chosen independently at every time-step.
+The results demonstrate that the intermediate-time tail or asymmetric peak is absent for RUCs but is generic in Floquet systems.
+In this sense, it is a consequence of time-translation symmetry.
+However, the existence of a minimum in the autocorrelation function at intermediate times, determining whether this function has an intermediate-time peak or simply a tail, is model specific.
+The minimum is enhanced by fast local scrambling combined with weak intersite coupling.

-Both the asymmetric peak in autocorrelation functions, and the ramp-and-plateau structure, are features visible only after a suitable average.
-One possibility is to average autocorrelation functions over an ensemble of random systems.
-An alternative is to average by summing the autocorrelation functions over choices of the initial operator.
-This generates the PSFF \cite{Joshi_Probing_2022} and for sufficiently large subregions it reveals the asymmetric peak.
+Both the tail or asymmetric peak in autocorrelation functions, and the ramp-and-plateau structure, are features visible only after a suitable average.
+One possibility is to average autocorrelation functions over an ensemble of systems.
+An alternative is to average by summing the autocorrelation functions over all choices of the initial operator with a given support.
+This generates the PSFF \cite{Garratt_Local_2021,Joshi_Probing_2022} and for large subregions it is a sufficiently effective average to reveal the asymmetric peak in an individual system without an ensemble average.
 The ramp and plateau, on the other hand, are obscured by large temporal fluctuations in individual systems, and are not visible without an explicit average over different systems or over time.
 The absence in this sense of self-averaging has long been recognised in the case of the SFF \cite{Prange_Spectral_1997,Kunz_Probability_1999}.

-Our analysis of dynamics is rooted in the deconstruction of the SFF as a sum over autocorrelation functions of a complete set of observables \cite{Cotler_Chaos_2017,Gharibyan_Onset_2018}.
-Under this correspondence the asymmetric peak in autocorrelation functions at intermediate times is the source of deviations of the SFF from random matrix behaviour, identified recently in ergodic, spatially extended many-body systems \cite{Chan_Spectral_2018,Braun_Transition_2020,Garratt_Local_2021}.
-These deviations are absent in dual-unitary circuits \cite{Bertini_Exact_2018,Flack_Statistics_2020,Bertini_Random_2021}, where many autocorrelation functions also vanish.
-We note that the behaviour of OTOCs \cite{Claeys_Maximum_2020} has been studied in dual unitary circuits, and more recently in systems where this restriction is weakly violated \cite{Rampp_From_2023}.